Enabling discovery of gravitationally lensed explosive transients: a new method to build an all-sky watch-list of groups and clusters of galaxies: Testing the method

-We estimate the false positive rate from the population of detections in the sky regions surrounding the known lenses from the \citeauthor{CarrascoClusterSample} sample.
-Specifically, we check whether there are obvious peaks in the CFHTLenS photometric redshift catalogue associated with detections other than the known lens in our $0.3\times0.3\rm degree$ $J/W1$-based maps centred on these lenses.
-In practice, this involved inspecting figures following the same format as \autoref{fig:6panel} and counting the number of peaks in the redshift distribution.
+{The primary resource for identifying whether the object is indeed a true detection is using the top-right plot} and counting the number of peaks in the redshift distribution.
 In this case, using object SA6 which appears in \autoref{fig:6panel} as an example known lens, we would count two peaks, one at $z\simeq0.3$ and one at $z\simeq0.6$.
 We also stress that qualitatively the serendipitous detections near to SA6 are typical of those found in the outskirts of the maps.
 Note the broad distribution of $(J-W1)$ colour at the latter redshift, which arises due to our method in which we cope with the multiple possible matches for galaxies at the centre of dense cluster cores, occurring due to the PSF of {\it WISE} being distinctly larger than that of VISTA.
-In the absence of relying on galaxy colours, we naively match galaxies based on the closest entry in the other catalogue, up to a maximum separation of 1.4 arcseconds.
+In the absence of relying on galaxy colours, galaxies are matched based on the closest entry in the other catalogue, up to a maximum separation of 1.4 arcseconds.
 Multiple matches are therefore common in high density cluster cores where multiple J-band detections are separated by less than the {\it WISE} PSF.
-This leads to inconsistent colour measurements either because a W1-band flux measurement contains contributions from multiple individual J-band sources (leading to an overestimate of J-W1), or because galaxies in different wavebands are simply matched incorrectly.
+This leads to inconsistent colour measurements either because a $W1$-band flux measurement contains contributions from multiple individual $J$-band sources (leading to an overestimate of $J-W1$), or because galaxies in different wavebands are simply matched incorrectly.